 After your treatment is complete, a nurse will give you or your family member your After Visit Summary and any necessary at-home instructions.
 If you were given medication that made you drowsy during treatment, please arrange for someone to drive you home safely.
 This is especially important after your first treatment.

-Infusion Services has two locations:
+Infusion Services has several locations:

-- Level 2 of the East Building, Gundersen Health System La Crosse Campus
+- Level 2 of the East Building, Gundersen Health System La Crosse Campus.

 - Level 3 of the Gundersen Onalaska Clinic